- Brand name

 The above list includes serious side effects which may require medical attention.

 Tell your doctor if you notice any of the following and they worry you:

 - stomach cramps and pains

-- feeling sick, vomiting, diarrhoea
+- feeling sick, vomiting, accumulation of gas and severe diarrhoea

 - oral thrush (white, furry sore tongue and mouth)